telerik/xaml-docs/controls/radrichtextbox/features/styles/styles.md

 Styles of type Paragraph follow the same logic and are applied to all paragraphs in the selection or the current paragraph.

-For example, the code from **Example 5** applies the "linkedParagraphStyle" to the current Paragraph and the parts of the text which are selected.
+The code from **Example 5** applies the "linkedParagraphStyle" to the current Paragraph and the parts of the text which are selected.

 #### __[C#] Example 5: Apply custom style__